My parents are my biggest role models

 The affluent few is always the envy of the average individuals.
 Why is that?
 Do they have a secret formula of achieving it?

-Except to those lucky individuals who were born rich, there is none actually!
+Except to those lucky individuals who were born from wealthy family or struct lucky with lottery - essentially there is none!

 What separates the average individual to becoming financially independent?

 It is simply the values that we were not taught at home and in school - financial literacy.
-It is the concept of earning active income vs. (multiple sources) passive income that separates the average individual from the wealthy.
+It is the concept of earning active or work income (single income) vs. (multiple sources of income) that separates the average individual to achieving financial independence sooner.

 Earning an Active Income